Samsinite/filter_me/README.md

 end
 ```

-An example of `field :cost, [:lt]` above would mean that the following method would be called:
+An example of `field :cost, [:lt]` above would mean that the following method could be called:
 `Account.arel_table[:cost].lt(filter_value)`

 class AccountsController < ApplicationController